How can you bill more hours while juggling non-billable work – without burning yourself out?

 Let me tell you about my client Tim, a well-known attorney who felt the same way.

-By the end, he’d built systems that saved him two hours each day, created more than 100 new SOPs, and even franchised his practice!
+By the end, he’d built systems that saved him two hours each day, created more than 100 new SOPs, and even franchised his legal practice!

 You can do it too.